hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 $gatewayClient = new \HiPay\Fullservice\Gateway\Client\GatewayClient($clientProvider);
 ```

-To swith on Production mode, please init the configuration with:  **Configuration::API_ENV_PRODUCTION**
+To switch to Production mode, please init the configuration with:  **Configuration::API_ENV_PRODUCTION**

 #### Request New Order API (POST Order)

-In this case, the payment page is hosted on your website, allowing you to have a unified, fully customized workflow.
+In this case, the payment page is hosted on your website, allowing you to have a unified and fully customized workflow.
 Please refer to the Request New Order API (POST Order) below for more information.
-Please note that if you want to execute transactions with credit or debit card payment products, you will need to tokenize card numbers beforehand by using the HiPay Enterprise Tokenization API
+Please note that if you want to execute transactions with credit or debit card payment products, you will need to tokenize card numbers beforehand by using the HiPay Enterprise Tokenization API.

 To have the function of each attribute, please refer to the technical documentation of each API.